KubaTaba1uga/stm32mp135f_ebook_reader/docs/getting_started.rst

 Insert the SD card back into the eBook reader and power it on.
 The device should boot normally using the freshly built firmware.

+Once you confirmed that device is working properly, we can talk about how to modify the ebook's firmware.